 The whole process may seem a bit complicated, considering the number of options Magento provides.
 However, in this article, we'll guide you through all the steps you have to take.

 In order to configure customer accounts in Magento 2, navigate to Stores > Configuration > Customers > Customers Configuration.
-As you can see, there are a
+As you can see, there are a lot

 Magento pagination is a necessary element for better store navigation.
 You should definitely consider it to make browsing through the items you sell simpler, especially if you manage hundreds of products.
-Having pagination controls added on the top and at the bottom of the product listing page assists in this task greatly.
+Having pagination controls added on the top and at the bottom of the assists in this task greatly.

 Furthermore, pagination controls help to optimize the speed of your website.
 The reason is the products aren't loaded all at once and there are fewer elements to process.
 So the loading time is reduced significantly.